I had my ileostomy reversed in October 2015 after previously having my large bowel removed when a nasty bout of ulcerative colitis attacked it.

 Surgeons will give you the best possible case scenario.
 While I’m sure many do use the toilet 2-3 times a day, on average I still go between 5-8 times a day a year on from my reversal.

-4. If reversing from an ileostomy, you will never have ‘formed’ stool again.
+4. If reversing from an ileostomy, you will not have ‘formed’ stool.

 As the large bowel is what forms the stool, without it, you will not have a proper poo again.
 I know, it’s heartbreaking.
 But there are things you can eat and medication you can take to make it less watery.

-5. The reversal surgery may decrease your chances of fertility.
+5. The reversal surgery can decrease your chances of fertility.